 The current WD and VTM enforce an implicit QT split in boundary CTUs (as inherited by HEVC), which makes any subsequent TT/BT split inefficient, as it would need to start from small square blocks.
 It is obvious that this causes some loss in compression efficiency, and a solution should be sought that has a reasonable tradeoff between compression and imposing very specific dependencies of the syntax decoding from the position in the picture.

 BoG (K. Misra) to further study the different proposals and suggest the most viable solution (including CE related proposals K0320, K0366).
-Revisit.
+See BoG JVET-K0559

 Sub-CE3: Split restrictions